Temi-Tory/IPM_Working/Info_Prop_Framework_Project/src/Network-flow-algos/src/Algorithms/ReachabilityModuleRecurse_Maths.md

 3. **Network validation:** Comprehensive checks ensure DAG properties and data consistency
 4. **Mathematical soundness:** Implements proven algorithms (inclusion-exclusion, conditional expectation)

-The mathematical framework is **theoretically sound** and **computationally exact**, with exponential complexity being an inherent property of exact inference in complex probabilistic networks rather than an algorithmic inefficiency.
+The mathematical framework is **theoretically sound** and **computationally exact**, with exponential complexity being an inherent property of exact  in complex probabilistic networks rather than an algorithmic inefficiency.